Eight Trigrams uprising of 1813

 The third leader was Feng Keshan, who was called the "King of Earth", Li titled the "King of Men", and Lin referred to as "King of Heaven".

-The group won support from several powerful Eunuchs in the Forbidden City.
+The group won support from several powerful eunuchs in the Forbidden City.
 On 15 September 1813, the group attacked the imperial palace in Beijing.
-The rebels made it into the city, and may have been successful in overthrowing the Qing had not Prince Mianning—the future emperor—used his forbidden musket to repel the invaders.
+The rebels made it into the city.

 The rebellion is seen as being similar to the previous White Lotus Rebellion, with the former being of religious intent and the latter leaders of the Eight Trigram appearing more interested in personal power by overthrowing the Qing dynasty.

 History

 Leading up to Rebellion

 Leader Lin Qing (林清; 1770–1813) was a hustler who drifted between odd jobs before taking over a local White Lotus sect.
 He met Li Wencheng in 1811, who at the time was acquiring control over a network of similar sects.
 Feng Keshan was a martial artist with strong ties to martial arts groups in the border region between Shandong, Henan and Zhili, and thus access to a large pool of recruits for rebellion, although he was significantly less interested in religious affairs.
 The name "Eight Trigrams" comes from the ancient Chinese divination text I Ching.

 Lin Qing and Li Wencheng were partially inspired by the appearance in 1811 of a bright comet.
 Although the imperial government took this comet to predict glory for the dynasty, Lin and Li saw it as an "auspicious blessing for their enterprise".
 Dividing their followers into eight "trigrams", they told them that "when Li Wencheng has risen up, everyone who had given money or grain" to their enterprise "would be given land or official rank."

 During July 1813, the main leaders of the Eight Trigrams met to set a date for the rebellion.
 They were prompted by droughts and floods, as well as by sharp increases in the price of wheat, and set 15 September as an appropriate time for the rebellion to begin.
 In addition to being right after the harvest, the Jiaqing Emperor was scheduled to be out of Beijing on a hunting trip, so the Forbidden City would be lightly guarded.
 The plan was that when Jiaqing returned to Beijing, they would attack him outside the city and assassinate him.

 Li Wencheng was to rise in Huaxian and march northward to gather more followers and converge with Lin Qing in Beijing.

 Beijing officials heard rumors of the planned rebellion and arrested Li Wencheng on 2 September.
 Officials tortured Li, but before they hurt him too seriously, Li's followers broke in and released him.
 This event pushed forward the date of the rebellion, and by 6 September, the members were busy collecting weapons.
 Followers of the Eight Trigrams quickly took control of the towns of Huaxian, Caoxian, and Dingtao in southern Zhili and Shandong provinces.